Alison Brooks: Exhibitions, installations and furniture

-Alison Brooks Architects have worked to advocate towards housing through community buildings by designing mixed-income housing projects.
-In the London borough of Brent, the Ely Court (completed in 2015) stands as a notable example.
-The rundown building was replaced with three mid-rise buildings filled with 43 residential rooms.
-Her design allows for increased social engagement, particularly by providing spaces open to the public.
-Other high density, low rise projects with affordable housing units include Newhall Be (Harlow) and Unity Place (London).
-Brooks advocates for "delivering along with new buildings a sense of civic pride and social rejuvenation," helping to aid and promote inclusiveness and social diversity.
-"Housing is the social project of architecture, it frames everyday life; it forms people's world view," says Brooks.

 Awards and recognition

 Brooks is the only architect of the UK to have won all three of the RIBA awards: the RIBA Stephen Lawrence Prize (for The Wrap House, in 2006), the RIBA Manser Medal (in 2014 for the Lens House), and the RIBA Stirling Prize for their part in the design of Accordia, a high-density development of 378 residential rooms.

-In 2012, Alison Brooks was named Architect of the Year by Building Design Magazine.
-In March 2013, Brooks received the Architects' Journals Woman Architect of the Year Award.
+In 2012, Brooks was named Architect of the Year by Building Design Magazine.
+In March 2013, she received the Architects' Journals Woman Architect of the Year Award.
 One of the judges, Paul Monaghan, said: "Her mixture of sculpture, architecture and detail is what has made her such a powerful force in British architecture."
 In 2020, Alison Brooks Architects was named Dezeen Architect of the Year, with the judges commenting, "A groundbreaking practice with great ethos – particularly the way that they question both norms and the profession itself."